nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 By using two-dimension even parity, we can detect the bit at position (2,2) is corrupted and fix it by replace by a 1.

-Two-dimension parity can also detect 2-bit errors but not coorect.
+Two-dimension parity can also detect 2-bit errors but not correct.

 The ability of the receiver to both detect and correct errors is known as **forward error correction (FEC)**